sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 title: Using Sematext Elasticsearch API
 description: Analyze your logs, URI and request body searches, get operations, index events or change the mapping using Elasticsearch API and Sematext logging management and analytics app

-With Logs Management App, we expose the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can search your logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene).
+With Logs App, we expose the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can search your logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene).
 You can also use this API to [index events or change the mapping](index-events-via-elasticsearch-api).

 When you use the API, here are the things you need to know:

   - host name: **logsene-receiver.sematext.com** / **logsene-syslog-receiver.eu.sematext.com** (if using Sematext Cloud Europe)
   - port: **80** (**443** for HTTPS)
-  - index name: your [Logsene app token](https://apps.sematext.com/ui/logs) - note that this token should be kept secret
+  - index name: your [Logs App token](https://apps.sematext.com/ui/logs) - note that this token should be kept secret
   - apiKey provided in one of the following ways:
     * basic auth credentials
       ```